 Materials and Methods

-Arthropod sampling We selected seven pairs of organic vs. conventional rice farms in Miaoli County, Taiwan.
-For each of the 14 farms, we sweep-netted terrestrial arthropods 60 times along the ridges of the farm at each of four major crop stages (seedling, tillering, flowering, and ripening) during the first growing season from April to July of 2018.
+Arthropod sampling We selected seven pairs of organic vs. conventional rice farms in Miaoli County, Taiwan (Fig. 1).
+For each of the 14 farms, we sweep-netted terrestrial arthropods 60 times along the ridges of the farm at each of the four major crop stages (seedling, tillering, flowering, and ripening) during the first growing season from April to July of 2018.
 Samples were bagged, iced, and stored without chemical preservatives (e.g., ethanol) at −20ºC in the laboratory.
-Arthropods were then identified to the lowest taxonomic level possible under a dissecting scope.
+Arthropods were then identified to the finest taxonomic level possible under a dissecting scope.

 Preparation for stable isotope analysis Whole-body arthropods were oven dried at 50ºC for a week, pulverized, and weighed into tin capsules (5×9 mm).
 When necessary, several individuals were pooled into a single capsule to meet the minimum weight requirement (0.5 mg) for reliable results.
 Capsules were sent to UC Davis Stable Isotope Facility for analysis of 13C and 15N using a PDZ Europa ANCA-GSL elemental analyzer interfaced to a PDZ Europa 20-20 isotope ratio mass spectrometer (Sercon Ltd., Cheshire, UK).
 Resulting isotope ratios (δ13C and δ15N) were expressed in per mil (‰) relative to the international standards of Vienna PeeDee Beleminte and atmospheric N2 for carbon and nitrogen, respectively.